psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

 10. Safely exit and shut down the machine

-     Click File > Exit.
+     Click **File > Exit**.
 Close the lid and allow the machine to return its head to a safe position to shut down.
 Once the program has exited completely, open the lid and turn the power off using the switch on the lower left-hand front side of the machine.